aicpslab/Abstraction-Toolbox-for-Neural-Transition-Systems/README.md

 # Setup
 1. MATLAB pre-installed is required.
-2. UPPAAL 5.0 pre-install is required.
+2. UPPAAL 5.0 pre-installed is required.
 3. Add the folder "Abstraction-Toolbox-for-Neural-Transition-Systems" to the MATLAB workpath.

 # Running tests and examples